jdamcd/tfl-arrivals-kmp/README.md

-# TFL Arrivals
+# TfL Arrivals

-See your local train station arrivals board in your status bar!
+See your local TfL train station arrivals board in your status bar!
 It's a MacOS app, but the API layer is built with Kotlin Multiplatform for the flexibility to add more UI targets later.

 ![Screenshot: arrivals app in the MacOS status bar](screenshot.png)